Kerushani/flicks/README.md

 # Skill Swap Network

-A modern full-stack web platform where users connect to exchange skills — offer what you know and learn what you don't.
+A web platform where users connect to exchange skills — offer what you know and learn what you don't.

 **Live Demo**: [https://your-skill-swap-app.vercel.app](https://reviews-app123.vercel.app/register)